 - Hit 5 shots and then rest

-Pinpoint mobility and flexibility issues in the lower half of your body
+Pinpoint inefficient movements in the lower half of your body.

 Modern Forehand Drills 3